Correcting for finite statistics effects in a quantum steering experiment

 where $\{F_{a|x}\}_{a,x}$ is a set of Hermitian operators and $D_{\lambda}(\cdot|x)$ is a deterministic probability distribution.

-This method gives an optimal steering inequality, but it requires resource-intensive quantum state tomography on Bob's part of the state, demanding a precise calibration of measurement devices.
+This method gives an optimal steering inequality, but it requires quantum state tomography on Bob's part of the state, demanding a precise calibration of measurement devices.
 Alternatively, we consider a less resource-intensive case, where Bob is limited to a fixed set of measurements, described by a POVM $\{B_{b|y}\}_{b}$ for each $y$, i.e. $\sum_b B_{b|y}=\openone$ and $B_{b|y}\geq0$ for each $b$, and collects his conditional probabilities to construct the joint probability distribution $\{\operatorname{p}(a,b|x,y)\}_{a,b,x,y}$.
-Therefore, our main objective is to reformulate the steering robustness protocol using the joint probability distribution, instead of the state assemblage.
+Therefore, we reformulate the steering robustness protocol using the joint probability distribution, instead of the state assemblage.
 A schematic figure of the protocol is presented in Fig.~\ref{fig:prob_dist}.